UrsKR/updates-r-simple/README.md

 ## Changelog

-#### v1.1.1 (unreleased)
+#### v1.2.0 (unreleased)
+* No longer expects updates to reside at "./updates".
-* Uses the full base-URL to retrieve the list of available updates, if it ends in a slash "/".
+* Uses the full base-URL to discover and download updates.
 * Java 6 required (once again)

 #### v1.1.0